 Each resident works to address personal obstacles and life situations directly.
-1-2-1 Haven House provides residents the environment to cope with life circumstances in a responsible manner.
+1-2-1 Haven House provides residents with the environment to cope with life circumstances responsibly.
 Our case management staff works with each resident to identify and reach personal living goals while living at 1-2-1 Haven House.
 Once a resident transitions to independent living, the case management staff continues to support them in reaching personal goals.

 Residents admitted to 1-2-1 Haven House meet specific criteria.
 Potential residents are requested to provide documentation and meet with staff members for one-on-one interviews.
-Timeliness and accuracy of the information is vital to a successful application process.
-For more information about the admissions process, please Contact Us
+Timeliness and accuracy of the information are vital to a successful application process.
+For more information about the admissions process, please Contact Us at 601-450-4559.

 1-2-1 Haven House operates with the support of community partners, including: